Doctoral Internship in Health Service Psychology

 CAPS is committed to an ongoing process of intern evaluation and program evaluation throughout the year.
 Our goal is to assist interns in their professional development as psychologists, as well as receive feedback that will enhance and improve our training program each year.
 The evaluation process begins during intern orientation when interns are asked to assess their skills and competencies to identify areas of strengths and areas of growth so that training goals and objectives can be developed for the year.
 Interns receive formal written feedback from their primary supervisor three times a year at the end of December, April, and in early August, about their performance on the nine profession-wide competencies.
 The primary supervisor gathers input from all training staff who work with the intern and integrates this feedback into the formal written evaluation each quarter.
 In addition to this formal feedback, it is expected that verbal feedback will be continuously provided during the supervision process.
 The Director of Training sends a copy of this evaluation, plus a letter summarizing the intern's progress on internship, to the intern's Academic Training Director in their home program.
 Communication with the intern's home program occurs at the beginning of the internship and at the end of each evaluation period.

 Interns also have many opportunities to evaluate the internship training program.
 Interns evaluate their supervisors at the end of each quarter, complete evaluations of all intern training seminars each quarter, and evaluate the internship program twice a year.
-The Director of Training and the training committee review all evaluation materials of the program, and utilize this input for intern program development and program enhancement.
+The Director of Training and the training committee review all evaluation materials of the program and utilize this input for intern program development and program enhancement.
 Our goal is to engage in an ongoing and continuous process of program enhancement to provide excellence in training in our internship program.

 Financial Assistance: Stipend and Benefits

-• A stipend of $42,000 for the 12-month appointment
+• A stipend of $49,920 for the 12-month appointment

 • Medical benefits

-• Paid University holidays, university closures, and two weeks of paid leave in accordance with University policies
+• Paid University holidays, university closures, and two weeks of paid leave in accordance with university policies

 • Private office with phone, computer, voice mail, e-mail account, and Internet access